-In the high tide and low tide chart, we can see that the first high tide was at 2:00 am and the next high tide will be at 5:19 pm.
-The first low tide will be at 10:04 am and the next low tide at 8:29 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:51 am and the next high tide at 3:42 pm.
+The first low tide was at 8:40 am and the next low tide at 7:17 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 10 hours and 27 minutes of sun.
-The solar transit is at 12:22 pm and the length of time the moon will be visible will be 11 hours and 13 minutes.
+Today we had 10 hours and 37 minutes of sun.
+The solar transit was at 12:17 pm and the length of time the moon will be visible will be 11 hours and 3 minutes.

-The solunar fishing calendar in St. Petersburg tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in St. Petersburg tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for St. Petersburg.
 The times are generated in local time in Florida (Gulf Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: